With so many things to do in the Coromandel Peninsula:

 We parked here (refer map) since there was nobody using the building at the time.

-You do have to pay for the main car park (Pye Pl).
+Otherwise, you do have to pay for the main car park (Pye Pl).

 Where To Get Shovels For Hot Water Beach